Abhishek-karmakar/ai-car-dqn/README.md

 	Simple check all the commits from the first one.
 The following steps have been mentioned to make it easy to follow

 	1.> Import all the libraries.
+	2.> Craete the architecture of the Neural Network.
+Make a class
+		- Define init() which will initialize the Neural Network , defines the variable of the object.
+Defineing the Input Layer - 5 neurons, The hidden layer and the output layer.
+		- Foward Function :  A rectifier activation because its purely non leniar function.

+		- How many neurons do we need in the hidden layer set to 30 after some experiments.

+		Neural network has multiple layers between them input layer, hidden layer , output layer.
+These layers are supposed to connected to each other.
+This is achieved by using the self.fc1 = nn.Linear(input_size, 30) & self.fc1 = nn.Linear(30, nb_actions).
+In the __init__() function we need to initialize the neural network. and define it so that we know what is the size of the neural network.